 - Liking: Account managers may “like” a post that showcases their brand or that speaks highly of its products or services.
 This shows appreciation and gratitude while drawing attention to the post.

 - Comments: Account managers may comment on a user’s post or reply directly to his/her comment.

 - Reposts: Account managers can repost a KOL’s (key opinion leader’s) post about their brand or repost general users’ positive testimonials and questions with a response.

 - Messages: This is a more private form of interaction as only the sender and account manager can see the messages.
 This kind of communication is primarily used as a form of customer service to deal with complaints and to help customers solve problem.

-Sharing text with an image is the most typical way people use Weibo.
+Sharing text with an image is the most typical way people use Sina Weibo.
 Since the picture is attractive to viewers and can be searched on Weibo, including an image with posts is important.
 Make sure your posts are proofread by a native Chinese speaker.
-Never ever use automatic translation for your English content!
-Such posts would look ridiculous ,poorly written content is a major turn off for your audience.
+Never ever use the automatic translation for your English content!
+Such posts would look ridiculous, poorly written content is a major turn-off for your audience.

-Interacting with social influencers help add a personal touch to your company.
+Interacting with social influencers helps add a personal touch to your company.
 They can also allow you to borrow their halo effect so you can use it for your personal brand.

 There are three basic ways to promote a brand on Weibo:

 - Weibo Fans headlines : This is the simplest way to promote a post by pushing it to the top of followers’ feed.
 At present, Weibo charges 2.37 RMB per post to be displayed above others in the feed for 24 hours.
 There is 40% discount for any posts that mention anything related to Weibo itself.Making a post more prominently displayed can be an effective way to attract clicks from brand followers by having them notice the content as soon as they log in